contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 **Comments per page:** Here you can set the number of comments per page.
 Contao automatically creates a page break when it is needed.

-**Moderate comments:** If you select this option, comments will not appear on the website immediately, but only after you have approved them in the backend.
+**Moderate comments:** If you select this option, comments will not appear on the website immediately, but only after you have approved them in the back end.

 **Allow BBCode:** If you select this option, your visitors can use [BBCode](https://de.wikipedia.org/wiki/BBCode) to format their comments.
 The following tags are supported: